clasense4/scrapy-blog-crawler/README.md

           PRIMARY KEY (`id`)
         ) ENGINE=MyISAM DEFAULT CHARSET=latin1

+6. Make sure to start your redis server

+	$> src/redis-server

-5. And start your crawler with this command
+7. And start your crawler with this command

         scrapy crawl blog_spider

-6. At 20 December 2012, that script give me 2070 rows, with DEPTH_LIMIT = 1
+8. At 20 December 2012, that script give me 2070 rows, with DEPTH_LIMIT = 1
+9. At 8 January 2013, this script give me 749 Unique urls.
+And save in redis server using `sadd` command

 ## Notice
 The script is still sucks, not follow scrapy standards, use at your own risks.